-We may also apply different levels of smoothing for different causes of payouts, e.g. exercise of Bonus Lock-in Option, the death of the insured, policy surrender and maturity.
+We may also apply different levels of smoothing for different causes of payouts, e.g. the death of the insured, policy surrender and maturity.

 What will affect your bonuses and interest?

 We consider the past performance and future outlook of these factors when determining your bonuses and interest and they may significantly affect your bonuses and interest.